Once upon a time there was a little boy nicknamed Japoodah....

 Child number seven, affectionately called Japoodah by his sister, was twelve months old and learning to self feed.
 This is something I'd normally not encourage at this age, but pregnant and exhausted I let him go for it.
 And, oh the mess!
 The clean up for my older pregnant body was akin to running a marathon.
 I just wasn't up to the mealtime mess this time around.

-Experimentation began to find a way to contain the mess.
-Out came some old cloth nappies and our little seamstresses helped sew together our ideas until one day we found the solution.
+So, I decided it was time to contain the mess.
+Out came some old cloth nappies and my little seamstresses helped sew together my ideas until one day we found the solution.
 The mealtime mess changed instantly.
-No more mess on our toddler's lap or clothes, no more mess in the highchair seat, no more mess on the floor, and no more mess on the highchair tray.
+No more mess on his lap or clothes, no more mess in the highchair seat, no more mess on the floor, and no more mess on the highchair tray.
 It was like a little miracle within our own home.

-As parents of eight children we have found over the years that there are baby items you get that just sit in the cupboard, and there are items that you use all the time.
+As parents of eight children we've bought a lot of baby and toddler items over the years.
+We've had some that ended up sitting in the cupboard because they didn't work or were too tricky to use.
+And, we've had others that we have used all the time.
 The Japoodah bibs were one of the items we used every day, several times a day, with our last two children.
 Now, we hope they can be as useful to other parents as they were for us.

 And, yep - that's "Japoodah" in the front of the family photo looking like he's picking his nose!